zsmilliepy/uk-hab/README.md

 ## Features

 + Combo-box filtering e.g. level 3 box will only show subset of level 2 box that match
-+ Multi-selection of secondary codes
++ Multi-selection of secondary codes.
-+ Forms and style built entirely in QGIS so styling and forms carry over onto preferred surveying app
++ Forms and style built entirely in QGIS so styling and forms will carry over onto the surveying app.
-+ Relational database model to easily update as new categories are added
++ Designed as a relational database such that base tables can be easily updated as new categories are added.

 ![](img/uk_hab_survey_01.png)
 ![](img/uk_hab_survey_02.png)